tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 That's the simplification.
 This decision gave me something to go on: I knew I wanted a scale with a font size pretty close to what I had given my hero-heading.
 And since this was to be the biggest heading on the page, I knew this size had to be several steps up the ladder, since I needed room for my smaller headings.

-So I knew what to look for in a scale and wasn't just blindly dating one after the other. /(It seems so much of design is about giving yourself limitations to make the wild chaos of life barely managable.)
+So I knew what to look for in a scale and wasn't just blindly dating one after the other.
+(It seems so much of design is about giving yourself limitations to make the wild chaos of life barely managable.)

+/I still had a lot of questions
 It was still a lot of messing around.
 How many heading-hierarchies do I need for this site?
-Do I maybe wanna skip a scale-step between adjacent headings (so that my `h1` sticks out even more from my `h2s`, for example).
+Do I maybe wanna skip a scale-step between adjacent headings (so that my `h1` sticks out even more from my `h2s`, for example)?
 I want to live boldly, so how bold do I want my headings to be?

 I settled these questions for myself.
-I went minimal, my scale had 3 steps, I was content.
+I went minimal, my scale had 3 steps, I was content...
 Then I added a blog to my site, which means more headings, which means my scale no longer accomodates my content.

 Every day, I redesign.
 Or, as they say:

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)